biocore/qiime/doc/tutorials/illumina_overview_tutorial.rst

 	beta_diversity_through_plots.py -o bdiv_even258/ -i ucrC_fast/uclust_ref_picked_otus/otu_table.biom -m combined_mapping_file.txt -t $reference_tree -e 258

 The parameters used are described as follows: we're passing our OTU table as ``-i``, our metadata mapping file as ``-m``, our phylogenetic tree as ``-t``, the output directory as ``-o`` and last, ``-e`` to specify an even sampling depth that we want to apply in this analysis.
 The sampling depth is extremely important: in order to accurately compare our microbial communities with UniFrac, each sample must have the same number of sequences otherwise we may see samples cluster by their depth of sequencing coverage, which is not representative of the biology of the samples, but rather a technical artifact. ``-e 258`` tells QIIME to randomly subsample each of the samples in the OTU table to exactly 258 sequences per sample, without replacement.
-The importance of this step is discussed `here <>`_.

 Generating taxonomic summaries of microbial communities